keptn/keptn.github.io/content/docs/0.6.0/reference/monitoring/dynatrace/index.md

 ## Disable frequent issue detection

-Keptn relies on Dynatrace sending *brand new* alerts everytime a problem is detected.
+Keptn relies on Dynatrace sending *brand new* alerts every time a problem is detected.
 Therefore we need to disable the *Frequent Issue Detection* within Dynatrace.
 To do so, go to **Settings > Anomaly Detection > Frequent Issue Detection**, and disable all switches found in this menu:

 {{< popup_image
     link="./assets/disable-fid.png"